 Does your title ask a question that people want to answer?
 Do you think your WIP could benefit from a title like that?
 Let me know in the comments!

-And if you’re not following the blog already, do it if you want to keep updated on writing posts — there’s a place on the lefthand side of the page to sign up.
+And if you’re not following the blog already, do it if you want to keep updated on writing posts — there’s a place below to subscribe.
 Happy writing!